MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 1. `null` if there isn't an update available.
 This can occur in the following scenarios:

-   1. The configured deployment doesn't contain any releases, and therefore, nothing to update.
+   1. The configured deployment doesn't contain any releases, and so, nothing to update.
    2. The latest release within the configured deployment is targeting a different binary version than what you're currently running (either older or newer).
-   3. The currently running app already has the latest release from the configured deployment, and therefore, doesn't need it again.
+   3. The currently running app already has the latest release from the configured deployment, and so, doesn't need it again.
-   4. The latest release within the configured deployment is currently marked as disabled, and therefore, isn't allowed to be downloaded.
+   4. The latest release within the configured deployment is currently marked as disabled, so it isn't allowed to be downloaded.
    5. The latest release within the configured deployment is in an "active rollout" state, and the requesting device doesn't fall within the percentage of users who are eligible for it.

-2. A [`RemotePackage`](#remotepackage) instance, which represents an available update that can be inspected and/or subsequently downloaded.
+2. A [`RemotePackage`](#remotepackage) instance, which represents an available update that can be inspected and/or later downloaded.

 Example Usage: